Tips for hiking in winter

 The benefits of hiking in winter

 You might be wondering: why would I go outside when it’s cold (and wet)?!
 Let me explain some of the reasons why I love a good winter hike.
 First, I think the low sun in cold air makes for stunning views!
 I would argue some places look much prettier in winter compared to when the sun is shining full blast in summer.
 Especially when there is snow or frost, the landscape has just magical.
-Another big advantage is that the trails are so much quieter.
+Some of my favourite photos have been taken on winter hikes.
+Another big advantage is that the trails are much quieter.
 Lastly, as the dark winter can be a bit depressing, I like to make the most out of the daylight hours by going outside.
+Soak up that vitamin D!

 Transportation